jengori/where-in-the-world/README.md

 ### The Brief

-To work in a group to create a web app meeting the following criteria.
+To work in a group to create a web app meeting the following criteria:

 Must haves: